 Long-term use of antibiotics to control or maintain control of acne may involve risks that should be considered in making decisions about acne treatment.
 BION has given particular attention to providing effective treatment with no dangers and no side effects.

-Benzoyl Peroxide Cautions: Benzoyl peroxide generates free radicals in the skin.
+Benzoyl peroxide generates free radicals in the skin.
 Its effect is similar to unprotected sun exposure.
 The redness of the skin (erythema), caused by sun exposure and benzoyl peroxide, is the result of free radicals (oxidative stress) upon the skin.
 Repeated sun exposure or benzoyl peroxide use generates free radicals that damage the skin’s structure and cellular DNA, resulting in premature aging of the skin.
 The extent of the damage and aging from benzoyl peroxide is determined by the concentration of benzoyl peroxide, the frequency of application and the duration of its use.

-In 2014, the FD issued a warning that says products containing benzoyl peroxide can cause rare but serious and potentially life-threatening allergic reactions or severe irritation.
+In 2014, the FDA issued a warning that says products containing benzoyl peroxide can cause rare but serious and potentially life-threatening allergic reactions or severe irritation.
 Benzoyl peroxide can also irritate the skin, causing side effects like redness, itching, burning, dryness, peeling and slight swelling.

 Benzoyl peroxide can cause photosensitivity or an increased sensitivity to the sun.
 This solution reduces the skin’s tolerance to UV rays, and without proper protection, sun burns and irritation after exposure are likely.
 The FDA requires warnings regarding sun exposure while using benzoyl peroxide.